nanobox-io/nanobox-docs/source/cli/sim/console.html.md

 title: sim console
 ---

-The `sim console` command opens an interactive terminal inside a component running in your sim platform.
+The `sim console` command opens an interactive terminal inside a component running in your sim environment.

 ### Usage
 ```bash